androw72/spark-ereader/README.md

 # spark-ereader
 Wyolums ereader code run on a spark core.
 A 'wif' file is read from the sd-card and displayed on the epaper display.
-The code is compiled locally on spark.

 The spark core is controlled from the serial interface.
 The display is initialized by sending a character on the serial port.

-WLAN is turned off (could be turned on by uncomment the #define SPARK_WLAN_ENABLE in platform_config.h)
+The code is compiled locally on spark.
+WLAN functionality is turned off (could be turned on by uncomment the #define SPARK_WLAN_ENABLE in platform_config.h)

 Hardware:
 Repaper display development board and a adafruit sd-card breakout board is used together with the spark-core.
 Note! this code only support the COG V1 EPD.